-English 133: Reed Magazine Spring 2022 Course Schedule
+English 133: Reed Magazine Fall 2022 Course Schedule

-Schedule below subject to change; updates will be communicated with fair notice in class and via Canvas.
-Please integrate into this schedule attendance at literary events hosted on campus, especially those sponsored by the Steinbeck Center and the CLA (which plans to host the Reed Magazine, Issue 155 launch gala, slated for September 29, 2022).
+Schedule below subject to change updates will be communicated with fair notice in class and via Canvas.
+Please integrate into this schedule attendance at literary events hosted on campus, especially those sponsored by the Steinbeck Center and the CLA (which typically hosts the Reed Magazine launch gala, including the release of Issue 155, slated for September 29, 2022).